isomerpages/moe-marisstellahigh/_academic-programme/Secondary/English.md

 *   Upper Secondary Theatre Experience
 *   A Chapter A Day @MSHS - school-wide morning reading programme
-*   MOE Creative Arts Programme

-**Marists are given the opportunities to participate in the following competitions:**
+**Marists are given the opportunities to participate in the following programmes and competitions:**

 *   The Queen’s Commonwealth Essay Competition